What is Pupil Premium Funding?

 This funding was used to:

-- Reading support group to boost comprehension skills (based on the novel ‘Holes’)
+- Reading support group to boost comprehension skills including using Reading Plus.

 - Provide resources including CGP resources for use in these additional lessons.